countr/countr/docs/commands.md

 - `<mno: pq|rs>` is required user input, but can only choose between `pq` and `rs`.
 - `<tuv ...>` is required user input, but also supports multiple inputs.

 Still doesn't understand?
-Don't worry, most of the commands have an example you can go out from.
+Don't worry, most of the advanced commands have an example you can go out from.

 # Level 0: Everyone
 Everyone get access to these commands.